upspin/upspin/doc/overview.md

 Upspin interfaces to provide access to services not usually thought of as "files".
-These include the snapshot mechanism, integral to the storage server and described in the previous section, as well as TODO.
+These include the snapshot mechanism, integral to the storage server and described in the previous section, as well as a few experimental components in the directory `upspin.io/exp`.

 Finally, the system includes a cache server that interposes between the remote servers and the local client.